Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Maria.DB.UseSSL.md

 ## SYNOPSIS

-Azure Database for MariaDB should only accept encrypted connections.
+Azure Database for MariaDB servers should only accept encrypted connections.

 ## DESCRIPTION